 In essence then, we either bubble up prices (of bonds, property, storable commodities, equities, etc.) or we build too much capacity (steel works, solar fabricators, shipyards, etc.).

-Since there is nothing outside of this round which can be used as an absolute yardstick in judging such departures (elastic credit systems being subject to there very own Gödel’s theorem), it is all too easy to fall prey to special pleading of the ‘this time it’s different kind’, or to succumb to that transparent imperial cloth of ‘rational expectations’ (or, less pseudo- scentifically, the ‘wisdom of crowds’), or even to behave in that Three Wise Monkey manner of the post-Greenspan central bank and ignore what cannot be easily measured (financial excess) for what can (one’s pet version of a consumer price basket).
+Since there is nothing outside of this round which can be used as an absolute yardstick in judging such departures (elastic credit systems being subject to their very own Gödel’s theorem), it is all too easy to fall prey to special pleading of the ‘this time it’s different kind’, or to succumb to that transparent imperial cloth of ‘rational expectations’ (or, less pseudo- scentifically, the ‘wisdom of crowds’), or even to behave in that Three Wise Monkey manner of the post-Greenspan central bank and ignore what cannot be easily measured (financial excess) for what can (one’s pet version of a consumer price basket).

 Along the way, the so-called ‘risk-free’ instruments are inflated with all those which are valued, with varying degrees of rigour, with reference to them, so lending even the inhabitants of the wildest fringe of the portfolio a certain specious respectability during the Boom.